-Using the Wire Sizer App for Cable Sizing
+Using our Wire Sizer App for Cable Sizing

-To make sure that the conductors are sized appropriately for the lower voltage, use the Wire Sizer App found at BoatHowTo.com.
+To make sure that the conductors are sized appropriately for the lower voltage, use our Wire Sizer Tool.
 This free app is considered the best in the marketplace, and it helps boat owners ensure that they have the right-sized conductors for any given task.